 For Book Binding Repairs, Combine Glue and Tape

-After a book has already been damaged, do a little research about how to repair a book spine with the particular type of damage yours is facing, like peeling or detaching.
+After a book has already been damaged, do a little research about book spine repair with the particular type of damage yours is facing, like peeling or detaching.
 Proper repair methods can help prevent further wear.
-In general, book repair tape can seal any cracks that might have appeared on the spine.
+In general, book spine repair tape can seal any cracks that might have appeared on the spine.
 If the pages of a hardcover book have separated from the spine, first use glue to reattach them.
 Let the glue dry for about a day, and then seal the repair with an outer layer of tape.

 Other Book-Care Tips